Exawind/openturbine/docs/dev_plan.md

 computation.
 This pattern helps to encapsulate expensive operations and algorithms.
-Additionally, it follows the modular architecture design described above in that it supports swapping accelerators or parallelization methods.
+Additionally, it follows the modular architecture design described above in that it supports swapping accelerators or parallelization methods../

-OpenTurbine developers designing new algorithms and data structures should become familiar with the idea of
+`OpenTurbine` developers designing new algorithms and data structures should become familiar with the idea of
 [data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design).
 The key concept of this paradigm is to structure data so that it maps closely to the form it will be represented and used within the relevant processing units.
-For example, it is a common mistake in object oriented design to represent data as arrays of structures (AoS), and this can lead to inefficiency in CPU cache usage since aggregate operations such as matrix math must load data from non-contiguous memory rather than perform the operations in a vector form.
-In a data oriented design, data is more commonly reprented as structures of arrays (SoA) where contiguous portions of memory are loaded into the cache and operated on either by the CPU or a hardware accelerator.
-The graphic below illustrates the difference in structures of arrays and arrays of structures.
+For example, it is a common mistake in object-oriented design to represent data as arrays of structures (AoS), and this can lead to inefficiency in CPU cache usage since aggregate operations such as matrix math must load data from non-contiguous memory rather than perform the operations in a vector form.
+In a data-oriented design, data is more commonly reprented as structures of arrays (SoA) where contiguous portions of memory are loaded into the cache and operated on either by the CPU or a hardware accelerator.
+The graphic below illustrates the difference between structures of arrays and arrays of structures.

 ```{image} ./static/AoS_SoA.pdf